XJ-LI/XJ-LI.github.io/index.md

 ---
 # About Me

-I am a fourth-year Ph.D. candidate at Emory University's Department of Mathematics.
+I am a fifth-year Ph.D. candidate at Emory University's Department of Mathematics.
 My advisor is Lars Ruthotto.
 My current research involves using deep learning based methods for PDE and optimal control related mathematical problems.
 I received my B.S. from Xiamen University in China.